-Pra ctice nust show the be authorized CP In place Planning is in progress 1. school's published statements of mission and philosophy n with those of the IB. ~ 2. governing body, administrative and pedagogical leadership staff demonstrate understanding of IB philosophy. ~ 3. school community demonstrates an understanding of, and mitment to, the CP. ~ a.
-The school demonstrates commitment to learner-centred education and an inquiry-based approach to teaching and learning, which promotes student inquiry and the development of critical-thinking skills. ✓ b.
-The school demonstrates commitment to the process of experiential learning in the provision of the CP core. $\checkmark$ c.
-The school acknowledges the important role that bothholistic education and international-mindedness play in curriculum development. ✓ 4. all a school develops and promotes international-mindedness and ttributes of the IB learner profile across the school munity. ~ 5. school promotes responsible action within and beyond the pol community. ~ 6. school promotes open communication based on erstanding and respect. ~ 7. school places importance on language learning, including her tongue, host country language and other languages. ~ 8.
-The school participates in the IB world community. ~ 9. school supports access for students to the CP and its psophy. ~ a. ben The school promotes access to the CP for students who can efit from the educational experience it provides. ~
+Prac ust show the be authorized P In place Planning is in progress 1.
+The school's published statements of mission and philosophy align with those of the IB. ✓ 2.
+The governing body, administrative and pedagogical leadership and staff demonstrate understanding of IB philosophy. ✓ 3.
+The school community demonstrates an understanding of, and commitment to, the CP. ✓ a.
+The school demonstrates commitment to learner-centred education and an inquiry-based approach to teaching and learning, which promotes student inquiry and the development of critical-thinking skills. √ b.
+The school demonstrates commitment to the process of experiential learning in the provision of the CP core. √ c.
+The school acknowledges the important role that bothholistic education and international-mindedness play in curriculum development. √ 4.
+The school develops and promotes international-mindedness and all attributes of the IB learner profile across the school community. √ 5.
+The school promotes responsible action within and beyond the school community. ✓ 6.
+The school promotes open communication based on understanding and respect. ✓ 7.
+The school places importance on language learning, including mother tongue, host country language and other languages. √ 8.
+The school participates in the IB world community. ✓ 9.
+The school supports access for students to the CP and its philosophy. √ The school promotes access to the CP for students who can benefit from the educational experience it provides. √